 Yes, the beaches are spectacular, but you’d be missing out if you didn’t take at least a few hours to explore some of South Walton’s great shopping options, from Sandestin’s Grand Boulevard to the Silver Sands Factory Stores in Miramar Beach to the fun and eclectic artist colonies in Grayton Beach, Gulf Place, Seaside, and Rosemary Beach.

 7. The Perfect Beach Photo

 You’ve probably seen one in a friends’ home: a picture of smiling family members on a sugar-white beach, all decked out in matching white shirts and khakis.
 It’s a classic South Walton scene, and one you can easily mimic… or put your own spin on it with fun accessories like cowboy hats or clown noses.

 Unlike most Atlantic coast beaches, South Walton is geographically situated for spectacular sunsets over the water.
 Whether you watch it from the deck of Bud & Alley’s with a glass of wine, or on the shoreline with the kids, be sure not to miss nature’s amazing dusk display on the Gulf of Mexico.

 9. Dress-Up Dinner

 You’re bound to do some grilling and cooking at the beach house, and you’ll be grabbing a quick casual dinner on some nights, but everyone should have at least one night where they dress up (in a beachy way, of course) and have a celebratory vacation feast.
-There are several South Walton restaurants to accommodate you, from Fire at Gulf Place to Fish Out Of Water in Watercolor to V Seagrove.
+There are several South Walton restaurants to accommodate you, from Fish Out Of Water in Watercolor to V Seagrove.

 10. Fun In The Village